BolunDai0216/PyMuJoCoBase/README.md

 ## TODO

 I plan to translate all of the examples in the [MuJoCo Bootcamp](https://pab47.github.io/mujoco.html) into Python.
-Current progress: [5/12].
+Current progress: [6/12].

 - [x] Projectile with drag
 - [x] Control a simple pendulum
 - [x] Control a double pendulum
 - [x] Leg swing
 - [x] Manipulator drawing
-- [ ] Control an underactuated pendulum
+- [x] Control an underactuated pendulum
 - [ ] Gymnast swing/release on a bar
 - [ ] 2D Hopper
 - [ ] Nonlinear Optimization